 40 words per minute x 60 minutes in an hour x 8 hours of work per day x 5 days per week = 96,000 words per week.

 Having an ergonomic keyboard is key to successful posture, typing, and content creation.
 A good keyboard minimizes the need for you to over utilize your mouse and helps keep your arms perpendicular to your body.
 Given how important typing is to many work from home settings it is critical to have the best tools available.
 Excess typing (and bad keyboards) can lead to several health problems, including carpal tunnel syndrome and joint strain.
 A good keyboard is not only an investment in productivity it is an investment in health.
 And this combination will pay dividends over time.
+If an ergonomic keyboard isn’t your style, mechanical keyboards are also very popular these days.

 Now that you have the basics – and can protect your ears, arms, wrists, and eyes – let us turn to additional imperative equipment that can make or break your body (and work results) when working from home.
 If you have very limited space (like I do in New York City) then getting a proper desk and work chair may prove to be difficult.
 This is because these items are larger, take up precious living space, and can be bulky.
 Yet if you have the room and space to accommodate a work desk and chair these tips are worth their weight in gold.